Zararthustra/sorting_algorithms/README.md

 # Requirement

-Allowed editors: vi, vim, emacs
+Allowed editors: vi, vim, emacs/n
-All your files will be compiled on Ubuntu 14.04 LTS Your programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic All your files should end with a new line
+All your files will be compiled on Ubuntu 14.04 LTS\n Your programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic All your files should end with a new line
 A README.md file, at the root of the folder of the project, is mandatory